42BV/spring-boot-docker-postgres/README.md

     image-version: 9.6
     force-clean: true
     container-name: postgression2
-    port: 5434
 ```

-Be sure to point your datasource url to the same port.
+Be sure to point your datasource url to another port, for example 5434 (instead of 5432).

 Note that the force-clean flag is useful for tests.
 There is no reason to keep the container in that case and you might as well remove it, when another version is found.